bone broth

 Health Benefits

-• Supports gut health and digestion due to its gelatin and collagen content.
+• Supports gut health and digestion due to its gelatin content.

 Storage Tips

-Bone broth should be cooled quickly after making it or opening a container.
-Store it in the refrigerator in an airtight container, where it will typically last for up to 5-7 days.
-For longer storage, bone broth can be frozen in freezer-safe containers or ice cube trays for easy portioning.
-Frozen bone broth can maintain its quality for several months.
-When thawing, do so in the refrigerator for optimal safety and to maintain flavor.
+Bone broth should be stored in the refrigerator in an airtight container for up to 5-7 days.
+For longer storage, freeze the broth in freezer-safe containers or ice cube trays for easy portioning.
+Frozen bone broth can last for up to 2-3 months.
+Ensure the broth is completely cooled before refrigerating or freezing to prevent bacterial growth.
+Thaw frozen bone broth in the refrigerator before reheating.

 Background Squiggy